dennisvang/tufup/README.md

 The principle is relatively simple, as long as you don't consider the security risks involved.

-Unfortunately, in the real word, [security cannot be neglected][16]: You don't want to install untrusted software on your system.
+Unfortunately, in the real world, [security cannot be neglected][16]: You don't want to install untrusted software on your system.

 So, how can we make sure our update-cycle is secure?
 This is where things get quite complicated.